JHenzi/linode-ddns-docker/README.md

    ```

    The setup script will:
-   - Fetch your Linode domains
+   - Fetch and display your Linode domains
    - Prompt you to configure domain/hostname pairs
    - Validate domains exist in your Linode account
    - Build the Docker image
    - Optionally start the container

-That's it!
-The service will automatically update your DNS records when your IP changes.
+3. **That's it!** The service automatically updates your DNS records when your IP changes.

 ## Configuration